Toronto Metropolitan University: Coat of arms

 The university was granted a coat of arms in 1966 by the College of Arms in London, England.
 The university's coat of arms was officially registered with the Canadian Heraldic Authority in June 1999.

 Elements used in the heraldic achievement include ram (Aries) supporters, representing creative impulses.
 The torches on the ram supporters symbolize light, education, liberty and increasing knowledge.
 Elements on the escutcheon include the Lamp of Learning to symbolize intelligence, and a set square to represent construction.
 The coat of arms is officially reserved for the exclusive use of the office of the chancellor and the university president, but its informal use has proliferated to a number of other university items, such as jackets and pins.
+Currently, the full achievement is not in use, following the renaming of the university.
+Instead, the university uses a version of its coat of arms without the supporters or the rams head in the crest.

 Notable people

-A number of individuals are associated with the university either as alumni, or members of its administration or faculty.
+Several individuals are associated with the university either as alumni or members of its administration or faculty.
 As of 2017, there were nearly 170,000 Toronto Metropolitan University alumni worldwide.
-All graduates of the university are members of the Ryerson University Alumni Association.
+All graduates of the university are members of the University Alumni Association.
 Alumni and faculty of the university have received a number of academic awards, such as the Commonwealth Scholarship and the Gates Cambridge Scholarship.